New Prerequisites for Declaration for a Minor, beginning Fall 2018

 Statistics classes taken in other departments, such as Math, Economics, or Sociology cannot be substituted for PSYC 2005.

-At least one course must be at 4000-level or higher.
+At least two courses must be at 3000-level or higher.
 The following cannot count toward this requirement: Directed Readings in Psychology, Internship, Advanced Psychobiology Lab, or DMP seminars and thesis.

 These may include any courses at 2000-level or higher.